Arthur Evans: Göttingen

-In April–July of 1875 he attended a summer term at the University of Göttingen at the suggestion of Henry Montagu Butler, then headmaster at Harrow.
+In April–July 1875 he attended a summer term at the University of Göttingen at the suggestion of Henry Montagu Butler, then headmaster at Harrow.
 Evans was to study with Reinhold Pauli, who had spent some years in Britain, and was a friend of Green.
 The study would be preparatory to doing research in modern history at Göttingen.
 The arrangement may have been meant as a remedial plan.
 On the way to Göttingen, Evans was sidetracked, unpropitiously for the modern history plan, by some illegal excavations at Trier.
 He had noticed that the tombs were being plundered surreptitiously.
 For the sake of preserving some artefacts, he hired a crew, performed such hasty excavations as he could, crated the material and sent it home to John.

 Göttingen was not to Evans's liking.
 His quarters were stuffy, and the topics were of little interest to him, as he had already demonstrated.
 His letters speak mainly of the discrepancy between the poor peasants of the countryside and the institution of the wealthy in the town.
 His thinking was of a revolutionary bent.
 Deciding not to stay, he left there to meet Lewis for another trip to Old Herzegovina.
 That decision marked the end of his formal education.
 Herzegovina was then in a state of insurrection.
 The Ottomans were using bashi-bazouks to try to quell it.
 Despite subsequent events, there is no evidence that the young Evans might have had ulterior motives at this time, despite the fact that Butler had helped to educate half the government of the United Kingdom.
 He was simply an adventurous young man bored with poring through books in a career into which he had been pushed against his real interests.
 The real adventure, in his mind, was the revolution in the Balkans.